TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-06 - Decreases upgrade cost of GLA Bomb Truck Bio Bomb from 500 to 200 <a name='link__20220906__1137_bomb_truck_upgrade_cost'></a>
 **Changes**

-- **TWEAK**: Decreases the upgrade cost of GLA Bomb Truck Bio Bomb from 500 to 200.
+- **TWEAK**: The upgrade cost of the GLA Bomb Truck Bio Bomb is decreased from 500 to 200.

 **Links**